Rushadilly/Revival/posts/Revival #3.md

 permalink: /1/3
 ---

 Short story #3 of the Revival series!
-Enjoy!
+<br>Enjoy!

 ---

-## 🏕️ Camp
+### 🏕️ Camp

 Joseph followed the dirt path back to camp, his paws light on the earth.
-He still wasn’t used to moving on four legs, or to hearing his own ears twitch before his brain caught up.
-They seemed to that on their own, and he found himself getting increasingly annoyed by it.
-His head getting tugged on by every twitch of these antenna with a mind of their own.
+<br>He still wasn’t used to moving on four legs, or to hearing his own ears twitch before his brain caught up.
+<br>They seemed to that on their own, and he found himself getting increasingly annoyed by it.
+<br>His head getting tugged on by every twitch of these antenna with a mind of their own.

 He tried concentrating on them to subdue this impulse, but they stubbornly rebelled against him.
-He shook his head as if they'd just fall off.
-Of course, they didn't, and now he's just dizzy.
+<br>He shook his head as if they'd just fall off.
+<br>Of course, they didn't, and now he's just dizzy.

 He kept walking till he reached the edge of the clearing where he spotted at camp, a Lucario and Tyrogue, Snout and Fight.
-They stood close together, their voices hushed and.
-He couldn’t make out the words, but it didn't sound friendly.
+<br>They stood close together, their voices hushed and.
+<br>He couldn’t make out the words, but it didn't sound friendly.

 Whatever quarrel they had, it ended quickly.
-Fight’s fists clenched at his sides before he ducked back into his tent, and Snout separated with a tired shake of her head to her own.
+<br>Fight’s fists clenched at his sides before he ducked back into his tent, and Snout separated with a tired shake of her head to her own.

 Joseph worried it was in some way because of him.

 He walked back into the center of camp.
-Looking around, he saw all the tents surrounding him, towing high above him like buildings.
-He couldn't help but feel just how small he now was.
-A big change from being the tallest in his family.
-He looked at his own tent, which almost looked like a mansion to him…
+<br>Looking around, he saw all the tents surrounding him, towing high above him like buildings.
+<br>He couldn't help but feel just how small he now was.
+<br>A big change from being the tallest in his family.
+<br>He looked at his own tent, which almost looked like a mansion to him…

 An empty mansion…